 The challenges and our response

-Syria’s civil war has inflicted unimaginable levels of suffering on its civilian population and has left millions of families with no choice but to flee their homes and seek refuge in other countries.
+The war in Syria has inflicted unimaginable levels of suffering on its civilian population and has left millions of families with no choice but to flee their homes and seek refuge in other countries.

-Jordan, which shares its northern border with Syria, hosts more than 660,000 Syrian refugees, which accounts for roughly 93% of Jordan’s population.
-Nearly 80% of Syrians in Jordan live outside of camps.
+Jordan, which shares its northern border with Syria, hosts more than 650,000 Syrian refugees, roughly 9 per cent of Jordan’s population.
+Nearly 80 per cent of Syrians in Jordan live outside of camps.
 With job opportunities limited and much of what they owned lost in the war, Syrian families often struggle to make ends meet.
-As a result, 93% of Syrians in Jordanian towns and cities are living below the poverty line, uncertain of if and when they will return home, as the Syrian war grinds on with no end in sight.
+As a result, 93 per cent of Syrians in Jordanian towns and cities are living below the poverty line, uncertain of if and when they will return home, as the Syrian war grinds on with no end in sight.

 International Medical Corps understands the importance of a holistic approach that addresses the needs of conflict-affected people.
 In Jordan, International Medical Corps: